The Ravages of Justinian's Plague

 The Religious Impact

 John of Ephesus, a Syrian church historian, interpreted the plague as divine punishment: "The angel of death struck the whole world eastward and westward without mercy."
 Churches filled with desperate supplicants seeking divine intervention.
-Some turned to extreme acts of penance, while others abandoned their faith entirely.
+Some turned to extreme acts of penance, while others abandoned their faith.
 The plague challenged traditional religious explanations and led to increased questioning of divine providence.

 The Economic Collapse